-The Women’s Fund, an endowed fund of the FM Area Foundation, was created more than 15 years ago by the FM Area Foundation in partnership with a group of women in the community who saw a need to do more for women and children in Cass and Clay counties.
+The Women’s Fund, an endowed fund of the FM Area Foundation, was created in 2000 by the FM Area Foundation in partnership with a group of women in the community who saw a need to do more for women and children in Cass and Clay counties.

 Through the support of 120+ committee members, hundreds of donors, the Chambers Family Fund, the Alex Stern Family Foundation and the Otto Bremer Foundation, the Women's Fund Endowment reached its $1 million goal in 13 years and continues to grow to this day.
 The Women’s Fund promotes programs that inspire, empower and educate women and girls across our communities.
 It also allows gifts of all sizes to be pooled together to make an even greater difference, and because it is endowed, the fund provides grants to nonprofits that support the mission of the Women's Fund in our community year after year.

 You can help make a difference for women and children in the FM area for years to come by making a tax-deductible donation to the Women's Fund.
 Give today.

 Women’s Fund Mission

 To improve the quality of life for all people by enriching the lives of women and girls in the Fargo-Moorhead area communities.

 Ways to Give

 You can start supporting the community now with an outright gift of: